hellux/3d-projection/README.md

 # 3d-projection
-Experiment to render 3D objects onto a 2D surface written in Python 3.5.0.
+Experiment to render 3D objects onto a 2D surface.
+Previewer written in C and renderer written in Python 3.5.0.